-Valerie Cassel-Oliver is senior curator at the Contemporary Arts Museum Houston, Texas.
-Prior to her tenure at CAMH she was director of the Visiting Artist Program at the School of the Art Institute of Chicago, IL, and a program specialist at the National Endowment for the Arts, Washington DC.
+Valerie Cassel Oliver is senior curator at the Contemporary Arts Museum Houston, Texas.
+Prior to her tenure at CAMH she was director of the Visiting Artist Program at the School of the Art Institute of Chicago and a program specialist at the National Endowment for the Arts.
 In 2000 she was one of six curators selected to organize the Biennial for the Whitney Museum of American Art in New York.
-Cassel-Oliver has organized numerous exhibitions including Splat Boom Pow!
-The Influence of Cartoons in Contemporary Art (2003); the acclaimed Double Consciousness: Black Conceptual Art Since 1970 (2005); Black Light/White Noise: Sound and Light in Contemporary Art (2007); Cinema Remixed and Reloaded: Black Women Artists and the Moving Image (2008) with Dr. Andrea Barnwell Brownlee; Hand+Made: The Performative Impulse in Art and Craft (2010); a major retrospective on Black Fluxus artist Benjamin Patterson, Born in the State of Flux/us, and, most recently, the survey Donald Moffett: The Extravagant Vein (2011).
+Cassel Oliver has organized numerous exhibitions including Splat Boom Pow!
+The Influence of Cartoons in Contemporary Art (2003); the acclaimed Double Consciousness: Black Conceptual Art Since 1970 (2005); Black Light/White Noise: Sound and Light in Contemporary Art (2007); Cinema Remixed and Reloaded: Black Women Artists and the Moving Image with Dr. Andrea Barnwell Brownlee (2009); Hand+Made: The Performative Impulse in Art and Craft (2010); a major retrospective on Benjamin Patterson, Born in the State of Flux/us, as well as the survey Donald Moffett: The Extravagant Vein (2011).
 In 2012, she mounted the project, Radical Presence: Black Performance in Contemporary Art, currently touring through 2015.
 In April of this year, she opened a major survey of drawings by Houston-based and internationally-recognized artist, Trenton Doyle Hancock entitled, Trenton Doyle Hancock: Skin and Bones–20 Years of Drawing.
 The exhibition is slated to travel to Akron, Ohio for presentation in September 2014.

 In January 2015, ICI, in collaboration with Prospect New Orleans and CAC New Orleans, presents the inaugural Curatorial Intensive in New Orleans.read more »